Cyanide-zh/adb-fastboot_windows-amd64/README.md

-# Cross compile the Android Debug Bridge (adb) for 64-bit Windows
+# Cross compile the Android Debug Bridge (adb) & fastboot for AMD64 Windows

-This is an all-in-one script to build the Android adb tool (v 1.0.36) for 64-bit Windows architecture.
+This is an all-in-one script to build the Android adb and fastboot tool for AMD64 Windows architecture.
 When executed, the script will download all the necessary files and it will run a custom makefile to build `adb.exe` executable.